aspose-cells/Aspose.Cells-Doc-md/russian/net/getting-started/aspose-cells-or-other-solutions/why-not-automation/migration-from-microsoft-office-automation-to-aspose/adding-new-worksheets-to-workbook-and-activating-a-sheet/_index.ru.md

 ### **Aspose.Cells for .NET**
 **C#**

-{{< highlight "csharp" >}}
+{{< highlight csharp >}}

  .......

-используя Aspose.Cells;
+using Aspose.Cells;

 .......

-//Создаем экземпляр лицензии и устанавливаем файл лицензии
+//Instantiate an instance of license and set the license file

-//по своему пути
+//through its path

 Aspose.Cells.License license = new Aspose.Cells.License();

-лицензия.SetLicense("Aspose.Cells.lic");
+license.SetLicense("Aspose.Cells.lic");

-// Указываем путь к файлу excel шаблона.
+//Specify the template excel file path.

-строка myPath = @"d:\test\My_Book1.xls";
+string myPath =@"d:\test\My_Book1.xls";

-//Создание новой книги.
+//Instantiate a new Workbook.

-//Открываем файл excel.
+//Open the excel file.

-Книга рабочей книги = новая рабочая книга (мой путь);
+Workbook workbook = new Workbook(myPath);

-// Объявить объект Worksheet.
+//Declare a Worksheet object.

-Рабочий лист новыйРабочий лист;
+Worksheet newWorksheet;

-//Добавить 5 новых рабочих листов в рабочую книгу и заполнить некоторые данные
+//Add 5 new worksheets to the workbook and fill some data

-//в ячейки.
+//into the cells.

- для (целое я = 0; я< 5; i++)
+for (int i = 0; i < 5; i++)

 {